 accountname.bitbucket.org and project pages at

+accountname.bitbucket.org/project.
 You can also use your own domain name for your Bitbucket website.
-Bitbucket lets you make teams at
+It lets you make teams at

 bitbucket.org/team-name.
-As mentioned before, bitbucket lets you have unlimited public and private repos for teams with up to 5 users.
+As mentioned before, Bitbucket lets you have unlimited public and private repos for teams with up to 5 users for free.

 Sourceforge has been around longer than most, and it has the projects to prove it.
 Lots of open source Linux, Windows and Mac projects are hosted on SF.
 It has a totally different project structure when compared with GitHub.
 You can only create projects with a unique name.
 SF unlike others, also lets you host both static and dynamic pages, with the option of integrating a CMS too.
 Sourceforge lets you create a website for each of your projects, at